 Photo from Wikimedia, Creative Commons, by Drumstick21.
 N1 has service centers around Iceland, such as the iconic Stadarskali rest stop.

-Road trips through Iceland are an adventure, but the island’s unpredictable weather and remote roads mean you must be prepared for anything, especially if you're planning winter self-drive trips!
+Road trips through Iceland are an adventure, but the island’s unpredictable weather and remote roads mean you must be prepared for anything.
 Packing a few essentials can make all the difference, as your rental car agency might not provide some items.

-Start with a first-aid kit, a blanket, and things like a car charger for your phone or a fully charged power bank.
-Having a physical map on hand is also a good idea, especially in areas with poor mobile coverage, along with some snacks and water in case you get delayed.
+Start with a first-aid kit, a blanket, and items like a car charger for your phone or a fully charged power bank.
+A physical map is also useful, especially in areas with poor mobile coverage.
+Don't forget snacks and water in case you're delayed.

-If you need to pick up essentials while on the road, N1 gas stations are one of the most convenient spots across the country.
-There are service stations all around the country where you can find everything from warm meals, snacks, drinks, and light groceries to windshield fluid, motor oil, gas containers, and ice scrapers.
+N1 gas stations are one of the most convenient spots across the country.
+You can find them all around the country, offering everything from warm meals, snacks, drinks, and light groceries to windshield fluid, motor oil, gas containers, and ice scrapers.

 How to Read Icelandic Road Signs

-This is especially so for warning, prohibitory, and mandatory signs.
+This is particularly true for warning, prohibitory, and mandatory signs, which are standardized for easy recognition.

 Common and Important Road Signs in Iceland

-In Iceland, there are various types of common road signs.
+In Iceland, there are various types of common but vitally important road signs.
 They are usually on roadsides, highways, and near intersections, making them easy to spot.
-As well as being common, they're vitally important.

 The sign's colors and shape indicate its type.
 Keep reading to learn about Iceland's different types of signs, including traffic, informative, warning, mandatory, and advisory signs.